How to add an audio player to a Wix blog

 Step 3 — Add an Embed element in Wix

-In the Wix editor, open your blog post and add an element:
+In the Wix editor, open your post and:

 - Click Add Elements (the +)

-- Paste your ButterReader snippet into the code box
+- Paste the snippet into the code box

-- Resize and position it where you want it — usually right under the title
+- Resize and position it — usually right under the title

 Step 4 — Publish

 Hit Publish.
-Your readers now get a play button on the post — and can listen instead of scroll.
+Your readers now get a play button on the post.

 Put the player above the fold, near the top of the article.
 A player buried at the bottom gets ignored; one that greets readers as they arrive gets pressed.
-That single placement choice does more for your listen rate than almost anything else.
+That single choice does more for your listen rate than anything else on this page.

 Beyond Wix